← Contents: Discover more

 Look after yourself

-- Protect yourself from the sun – wear clothes, a hat, and sun block
+Protect yourself from the sun – with clothes, a hat, and sun block

-- Never turn your back to the ocean – large, powerful waves can come in unexpectedly
+Never turn your back to the sea – large, powerful waves can come in without warning

 Back at home

-- Think about packaging, dispose of rubbish properly – reduce reuse, recycle
+Think about packaging, and dispose of rubbish properly – reduce reuse, recycle

-- Minimise plastic – try not to use things like single use plastic bags which can easily end up in the ocean where they harm animals
+Use less plastic – try not to use things like single-use plastic items, which can easily end up in the sea where they harm animals

-- Don’t pollute stormwater drains – they lead straight to rivers and the sea, so anything other than rainwater can cause pollution
+Don’t pollute stormwater drains – they lead straight to rivers and the sea without being treated, so anything other than rainwater can cause pollution